Curt-Park/url-shortener/README.md

 <img width="1256" src="https://user-images.githubusercontent.com/14961526/216828886-fd315b19-b19c-4d1c-889f-880276d87fa8.png">
 - tests with `docker-compose.yaml`
 - Mac Mini 2020

+NOTE: By default, minikube starts with 2 CPUs and 2GB of memory, so it shows lower performance than docker-compose settings.

 ## Finalize
 You can clear the cluster by running: